Development Authority/Main Street Program

 With assistance from a city staff person, seven (7) directors appointed by City Council and four (4) ex-officio directors whom represent the business community, non-profit organizations, and full-time residents govern the Program.
 More information can be found here.

-- Conceptualized, implemented, and promote the Buy Local Tybee concept.
+- Conceptualized, implemented, and promote the Buy Local Tybee logo with tagline.

-- Obtained over $29,000 in grant monies to assist the City with an anti-litter campaign and y placing trash receptacles along heavily used sidewalks.
+- Obtained over $30k in grant monies to assist the City with the Keep Tybee Tidy anti-litter campaign and placing trash receptacles along heavily used sidewalks.

 - Obtained over $25,000 in grant monies to update the Historic Resources Survey in two phases.
-There are a total of 845 structures identified with this survey, which is approximately 40% of structures on the island.
+Click here for more information.

 - Encouraging preservation activities and highlighting the importance and benefits of protecting the island’s unique architectural details and heritage.